The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 ## Section Two: Monk Basics

 ### Uptime
 "Uptime" is the golden word for melee DPS, the one simple trick FFLogs parsers DON'T want you to know about, and the absolute key to doing good DPS.
-As someone who has been in the Balance since before it was the Balance (shoutout individual job discords), I've helped a lot of people to improve over the years, and I am not exaggerating when I tell you that the main reason people do low DPS -- the difference between being green and being purple -- is melee uptime.
+As someone who has been in the Balance since before it was the Balance (shoutout individual job Discords), I've helped a lot of people to improve over the years, and I am not exaggerating when I tell you that the main reason people do low DPS -- the difference between being green and being purple -- is melee uptime.
 A lot of people will look at their parse and wonder why it's not as high as they think it should be, then immediately jump to looking at minor, specific elements of the rotation, or blame gear/materia.
 In reality, the most important part of your parse is your uptime: how often you're hitting the boss.
 It sounds simple, but ensuring that you are actually hitting the boss for as long as humanly possible is essential to doing good damage.
 While there are always further fine tweaks you can make when playing at the high-end, no amount of tweaking is ever going to beat the gains of simply "hitting the boss more."

 Now when I say uptime, I mean it in two different senses of the word.

-First and foremost is what you may be thinking of already when you hear the word "uptime", and that's simply making sure you're in melee range as much as possible so you can continue to hit the boss.
+First and foremost is what you may be thinking of already when you hear the word "uptime," and that's simply making sure you're in melee range as much as possible so you can continue to hit the boss.
 It's okay to have poor uptime as you're learning a fight, since you won't know the timings on mechanics or the ranges on certain boss AoEs.
 As time progresses, however, you will start to learn these things, and you want to minimize downtime by only running out barely beyond the danger zone on an AoE so that you can get back in quicker, as well as simply running back in quicker once you know that damage has resolved and the AoE is now gone.
 This is where most people falter; they "respect" AoEs too much, meaning they run away too far and for too long.

 The second piece of uptime is keeping your GCD rolling in general.
 Some people will choose to prioritize positionals more than rolling their GCDs, and so will stop hitting the boss for a second or so in order to make sure they're in position to continue hitting.
 This is bad and you shouldn't do this.
 If you're unable to hit a positional, keep your GCD rolling anyway, as the amount of time wasted waiting for the positional to become available will add up to an incredible amount of potential missed GCDs over a fight, which is far more punishing than simply missing the positional.